 Join Clinton Church Restoration for a virtual community read of The Souls of Black Folk by W.E.B.
 Du Bois.
 This classic text combines classic elegy, autobiographical sketches, sociological studies, short fiction, theology, political protest, musicology, historical profiles, biblical allusion, education, collective economics, women’s issues, race relations, literature classics, and Greek mythology.

 Dr. Du Bois is a major thinker in the American political thought tradition and he had a towering influence upon the study of race and racism in the United States.
 However, we rarely take the time to appreciate the entire sweep of his classic work; we typically stop short at a quick reading of “Of Mr. Booker T. Washington and Others” or the famous metaphors of the Talented Tenth, the “color line,” double consciousness, and veiled insightfulness.

 Dr. Frances Jones-Sneed, historian, scholar and Clinton Church Restoration board member, will moderate a weekly read of each of the fourteen chapters in Souls.
 She will be joined by guest scholars for a discussion of themes and concepts that seem to be perennial in African American life and culture.
-The read will begin October 13, 2020 at 7:00 pm and be held weekly on Tuesday evenings (with breaks for Election Day and holidays) through February 16, 2021, the week before Dr. Du Bois’s birthday.
+The read will begin October 13, 2020 at 7:00 pm and be held weekly on Tuesday evenings (with breaks for Election Day and holidays) through March 2, 2021, the week after Dr. Du Bois’s birthday.

 There is no charge but donations are welcome.

 Register by clicking on the yellow chapter links below